741 Colonel Ledyard Highway

 Discussion: Gales Ferry Fire Chief Jeff Erhart provided some background stating that

-the existing legacy Firefighting Foam has been found to have Per- and
+the existing Legacy Firefighting Foam has been found to have Per-and

 Polyfluoroalkyl Substances (PFAS) in the product.
 He stated that changes to State

-industry standard.
-He explained that the that the State of Connecticut has allocated
+explained that the State of Connecticut has allocated funding to support Departments

-funding to support Departments in the state including the payment of hazardous
+in the state, including the payment of hazardous waste contractors to remove the old

-waste contractors to remove the old foam and clean the foam systems in the apparatus
+foam and clean the foam systems in the apparatus in order to prevent and protect

-in order to prevent firefighter and environmental exposure to PFAS.
+firefighters exposure and environmental exposure to PFAS.

-invoices to the State to receive the reimbursement from the State.
+with the invoices to the State to receive the reimbursement from the State.

 Chief Erhart stated in speaking with Ledyard Center Fire Chief Jon Mann that

-of the foam system in their truck.
+and cleaning of the foam system from their truck.

 Councilor Saccone stated that it was his understanding that the State Grant Funding